 Choice is undeniably a valued and successful characteristic of schooling in the city.
 Edmonton’s 327 schools offer a diverse array of options among six distinct providers or sectors.
 Despite the number of choices available, for most parents it is an intra-district phenomenon.
 Edmonton’s public and Catholic districts, funded on an equal footing, serve 95% of the city’s 130,000 students.
 The fact that francophone, charter or private schools have not acquired sufficient mass to provide serious competition may in large part be attributed to the pro-active establishment of alternative programs by the two school districts.

 The survey revealed that parents strongly support the concept of choice (92%), believe that they have good and sufficient information and are active choosers, with over 70% considering more than one school for their child.
 They rely heavily on school reputation and place greater emphasis on quality factors than convenience in making this decision.
 Sixty-two percent of parents reported checking annual reports on school performance, significantly higher than the national average of 45%.
 Edmonton parents (91%) have high expectations for parental involvement in their chosen schools.
+No matter the field you have chosen to learn or boost your general knowledge, it is essential always to give as much as possible and find the best possible sources you can learn from.
+Even if you choose to learn everything related to gambling legislation in the countries, you need to find more info if you want to understand how everything works.
 Lower income and minority parents are less likely, however, to feel they have sufficient choice, be comfortable approaching school authorities, have the resources to acquire information on choosing or accessing alternative options, and in general experience more barriers to exercising choice.

 Edmonton’s two school districts are purposeful in their approach to choice philosophy and policy.
 Evidence from both districts suggests that the provision of educational options is linked to student achievement goals.
 Choice is used strategically for a range of purposes: to assist schools to respond to emerging unmet learning needs, to foster innovation, to test new pedagogical practices, and to renew inner city neighborhoods where school buildings have excess space.
 Success is achieved through carefully designed policies, supported by an administrative structure and oversight that reflects these values.
 Both districts were seen to maintain firm central control over the critical issues of program approval, location, administrator selection, and admissions and transportation policies.
 Ongoing support to schools is provided through staff development and assistance with promotional activities.
 Success indicators of student achievement, enrolment, demand, and parent satisfaction are consistently monitored.